google/proto-quic/src/net/docs/bug-triage-suggested-workflow.md

 ## Investigating component=Internals>Network bugs

+* Note that you may want to investigate Needs-Feedback bugs first, as that may result in some bugs being added to this list.

 * It's recommended that while on triage duty, you subscribe to the Internals>Network component (but not its subcomponents).
 To do this, go to the issue tracker and then click "Saved Queries".